 For scholarships on the local and state level, ScholarshipQuest is a great resource to use.
 Complete a profile and receive a tailored list of scholarships to apply for!
 And best of all, it’s FREE!

 It is also a great idea to use your potential colleges to find scholarships.
 Go to their website and look for scholarships offered by the admissions office, the financial aid department, and your future major’s department (assuming you know what you’ll be majoring in already—it’s fine if you don’t).

-Prepare your essays: Although you won’t know which essays you’ll need to write until you are filling out applications, that doesn’t mean that you can’t start brainstorming and writing sample essays right now!
-Many scholarships have similar essay questions, so it never hurts to get a head start on one of the most time consuming parts of any scholarship application.
+Although you won’t know which essays you’ll need to write until you are filling out applications, that doesn’t mean that you can’t start brainstorming and writing sample essays right now!
+Many scholarships have similar essay questions, so it never hurts to get a head start on one of the most time-consuming parts of any scholarship application.
 Click here for a list of common essay questions.

-Recruit helpers: Another staple of most scholarship applications is the letter of recommendation.
-Right now if the perfect time to recruit people to write those letters for you.
+Another staple of most scholarship applications is the letter of recommendation.
+Right now is the perfect time to recruit people to write those letters for you.
 Create a list of teachers, mentors, pastors, and other adults who may be willing to recommend you.
 Now ask them!
 Once you start applying for scholarships, go back to the people who said yes and give them the specific scholarship instructions.
 Be sure to give them at least two weeks to write!
-For more tips on letters of recommendation, click here.

 Scholarship applications are just one time-consuming project that you’ll complete this year.
 Preparing in advance will take some of the burden off your shoulders during your busy months and hopefully give you more time to enjoy your last year of high school.